 More importantly, given the new privacy laws, already introduced across the globe, (e.g. CCPA and soon to come into force CPRA in the U.S., LGPD in Brazil or PIPA in South Korea, just to name a few), GDPR has become just another piece of the newly-emerged realities.
 What the industry is demanding now is rather a more or less unified approach to how to handle adherence to often varying regulations, and pass users’ regional-specific consents across the digital ad supply chain.

 On the bright side, such businesses’ demands have been heard clearly by the ad tech community, which is hoping to help overcome these challenges through the adoption of a somewhat global privacy tech framework (like the IAB Tech Lab’s Global Privacy Platform, for instance).

 Again, in many ways thanks to GDPR, many digital businesses perceive European customers as those, who are more anxious about their Personal Data protection, hence less eager to consent to the use of their IDFA’s and other data for online behavioral targeting purposes.

 In particular, according to the recent IAB Europe research results, 3 of 4 Europeans would in fact choose to view/watch targeted ads, instead of paying for access to website and/or app content.

-More importantly, over 30% of respondents admit targeted advertising is often, if not always useful.
+More importantly, over 30% of respondents admit targeted advertising (which enables brands to find target audience, hence know how to sell digital product or service) is often, if not always useful.

 This, actually, proves Europeans are rather satisfied with the current commercial model of the internet, and will be probably eager to embrace something similar in the upcoming future, e.g. willingly opt in app tracking on iOS 14.5, or else.